uhm-campus-energy/grid-assignments/tutorial.md

   process before starting a fresh one.
 - The `data/` folder (`grid_assignments.csv`) holds sensitive operational data and is gitignored — it's distributed separately, not committed.
+- Any changes you save while running locally write back to your local CSV only.
+  They are not visible to other users and do not affect the shared production deployment on Vercel.